Home > Grad Programs > GSOM > Dual Degrees > MBA/HIED

 Mamo Ishida , M.Ed. in Higher Education Program Director

 The dual Master of Education in Higher Education and Master of Business Administration degree is a 54-hour, non-thesis program.
-The program consists of a Higher Education required curriculum of 24 hours and a Master of Business Administration core curriculum of 24 hours with six credit hours of electives.
+The program consists of a Higher Education required curriculum of 24 hours and a Master of Business Administration required curriculum of 24 hours with six credit hours of required shared curriculum.

 Studies in Higher Education provide individuals who are interested in a variety of areas in higher education with the opportunity to explore, with breadth and depth, the various facets of post-secondary institutions.
 The purpose of the MBA is to prepare students for successful and rewarding careers in a global business environment regardless their chosen vocation.
 Faculty and staff members work closely with students to equip them with the knowledge and skills for future employment and leadership opportunities.
 The dual degree will give students the best of both worlds as the concepts are intertwined and integrated from a Christian perspective.